 The foundation year includes lectures in agriculture, study skills, and biological science.
-Within the year, you will be supported to enhance your skills and knowledge to ensure you are fully prepared to succeed
+Within the year, you will be supported to enhance your skills and knowledge to ensure you are fully prepared to succeed in year 1.

-Foundation Year:
+Compulsory Modules Foundation Year:

-- Foundation Agricultural Skills - The aim of the module is give students underpinning knowledge of health and safety in industry, husbandry practices within both crop and livestock production and the range of skills required within agriculture. - Academic Skills in Practice The module aims to develop the student's academic, practical and transferable skills in preparation for year one study.
+Foundation Agricultural Skills

+The aim of the module is give students underpinning knowledge of health and safety in industry, husbandry practices within both crop and livestock production and the range of skills required within agriculture.

+• Academic Skills in Practice

+The module aims to develop the student's academic, practical and transferable skills in preparation for year one study.